 Instructions to submit a protocol to the MCN IRB

 All applications must be received by the IRB at least 2 months before the initiation of project or research activities.
 Once the application is submitted, the request will receive a rapid review by a member of the IRB for completeness.
 If judged to meet the technical requirements, the application will be forwarded to the IRB members.
 The IRB meets monthly and a response to the applicant is available within 45 days of acceptance of the application for review.

 Prior to submitting a completed application, researchers are encouraged to contact the IRB Chair or support staff with any questions concerning the application process.

 If there are no additional requirements to be met by the applicant, a letter of response signed by the Chair of the IRB will be sent to the applicant for use in whatever capacity required.
-Should the IRB find the application incomplete, a temporary approval will be granted to the applicant with instructions for correcting the application and the deadline for receiving the additional materials or additional information.
+Should the IRB find the application incomplete, the IRB Staff will return the application for completion and resubmission.

-In the event that the application is denied, the applicant will receive a complete explanation of the reasons for rejection.
+In the event that the application is denied, the applicant will receive an explanation of the reasons for rejection.
 The IRB response will also include instructions for resubmitting the request if the IRB deems that a resubmitted request will be reviewed.

-All projects submitted to the IRB will receive a set of recommendations that provide important advice and counsel on the protection of human subjects and the research design.
+Projects submitted to the IRB may receive a set of recommendations that provide important advice and counsel on the protection of human subjects and the research design.
 We encourage all researchers to use this feature of the IRB to help ensure quality projects.